jostylr/literate-programming/lp4.md

                 }
             }
         }

+        _"Head parser|Remove empty code blocks"

         return doc;
     }

 Each processor, corresponding to the 4 types mentioned above, will check to see if the line matches its type.
 If so, they do their default action, return true, the line is stored in the full block for posterity, and the other processors are skipped.

+The substitution is to make sure the final block is also trimmed.

 ### Default processors